dfinity/ICRC/ICRCs/ICRC-4/ICRC-4.md

 #### Batch Update Methods

 The methods that have at most one result per input value are modeled as *batch methods*, i.e., they operate on a vector of inputs and return a vector of outputs.
-The elements of the output are sorted in the same order as the elements of the input, meaning that the `i`-the element in the result is the reponse to the `i`-th element in the request.
+The elements of the output are sorted in the same order as the elements of the input, meaning that the `i`-the element in the result is the response to the `i`-th element in the request.
 We call this property of the arguments "positional".
 The response may have fewer elements than the request in case processing has stopped through a batch processing error that prevents it from moving forward.
 In case of such batch processing error, the element which caused the batch processing to terminate receives an error response with the batch processing error.
 This element can not have a specific per-element error as it expresses the batch error.
 This element need not be the element with the highest index in the response as processing of requests can be concurrent in an implementation and any element earlier in the request may cause the batch processing failure.

 The response of a batch method may be shorter than the request and then contain only responses to a prefix of the request vector.
 This happens when the processing is terminated due to an error.
 However, due to the ordering requirements of the response elements w.r.t. the request elements (positional arguments), the response must be contiguous, possibly containing `null` elements, i.e., it contains response elements to a contiguous prefix of the request vector.